dandevri/minor-rtw/README.md

 * **Emit notes:** Emit the changes in notes to all clients.
 * **Video change:** Update the video based on event manipuation (play / pause).

+### Data life cycle
+To use the google profile returned by Google Sign on the room page I used localForage to store it in localStorage.
+It adds the `socket.id` with the `userProfile data` to the `connectedUser`.
+When a client disconnects that client gets removed from the array.

 ## ⚙ Installation & Development

 ### Prerequisites